-The system designer of AWS has had lengthy discussions with the Australian Window Association (AWA) and Australian Fenestration Rating Council (AFRC) regarding concerns about the thermal performance of inline reveal windows.
+The system designer, Architectural Window Systems (AWS) has had lengthy discussions with the Australian Window Association (AWA) and Australian Fenestration Rating Council (AFRC) regarding concerns about the thermal performance of inline reveal windows.

 An inline reveal window can be described as a window or door product where a reveal is positioned in a way which covers a portion of the perimeter frame versus the reveal being fixed to the outer nailing-fin as used by AWS.
 Depending on local industry convention this may be referred to as an inline reveal, jam extender, jamb liner or timber lining.

 Investigations into the thermal performance of inline reveal products conducted by AWS in 2012 uncovered significant variation between the simulated thermal performance values and physical hot box test results for these systems.
 This information was shared with the AWA along with concerns regarding the ongoing marketing and promotion of these products as “energy efficient”.

 AWS chose to engage directly with the National Fenestration Rating Council (NFRC) to better understand this issue and seek clarity.
 At considerable expense, AWS undertook further testing of inline reveal windows at an NFRC accredited laboratory in Fresno USA, alongside NFRC representatives.